preranabl/NMB-DevOps-Training/P1Sec2.md

 ---
 # Section 2
 ## Writing Dockerfile with Best Practices and Multi-Stage Builds
-### 1. Dockerfile Structure: FROM, RUN, COPY, CMD, etc.
+## 1. Dockerfile Structure: FROM, RUN, COPY, CMD, etc.

 **Definition:**

 A **Dockerfile** is a text file that contains a set of instructions that tell Docker how to build a container image.Each instruction creates a layer in the final image, forming the blueprint for your application environment.

 ---
-### Common Dockerfile Instructions:
+## Common Dockerfile Instructions:

+**1. FROM** :
-1. **FROM** : Specifies the base image from which you build your image
+- Specifies the base image from which you build your image.
-2. **LABEL** : Adds metadata to the image (e.g., version, maintainer).
-3. **WORKDIR**: Sets the working directory inside the container.
-4. **COPY**: Copies files from the host system into the container.
-5. **RUN**: Executes commands during image build (e.g., installing packages).
-6. **CMD**: Specifies the default command to run when a container starts.
-7. **EXPOSE**: Documents which ports the container listens on.
-8. **ENV**: Sets environment variables.
-9. **ENTRYPOINT**: Defines a command that always runs when the container starts.
+- Every Dockerfile must start with a FROM instruction unless it’s a scratch image.
+- Best Practice: Use lightweight base images (Alpine, Slim) for smaller final images.

+- **Example:**

+        FROM ubuntu:22.04
+        FROM node:18-alpine

 ---
-### 2. Image Layering & Caching

-#### Concept of Layers
-Every Docker image is built in layers.
-Each line in a Dockerfile (e.g., RUN, COPY, ENV) creates a new read-only layer that represents changes to the file system.

-When a container is started, Docker stacks these layers together plus a read-write layer on top, allowing the container to modify files temporarily.

-This layered approach makes Docker images:

-**Modular** — only changed parts are rebuilt.

-**Cache-friendly** — speeds up builds using existing layers.
+**2. LABEL**
+- Adds metadata to the image (e.g., version, maintainer).
+- Best Practice: Use LABELs for traceability and documentation
+- Example:
+    ```yaml
+    LABEL maintainer="prerana@example.com" \
+      version="1.0" \
+      description="My sample app"
+**3. WORKDIR**:
+ - Sets the working directory inside the container.
+ - Effect: All subsequent instructions (RUN, COPY, CMD) are executed in /app.
+ - Example:

+       WORKDIR /app
 ---
+**4. COPY**:
+- Copies files from the host system into the container.
+- Best Practice: Copy only necessary files to reduce image size and rebuild time.
+- Example:

+        COPY package.json package-lock.json /app/
+        COPY src/ /app/src/
+**5. RUN**:
+- Executes commands during image build (e.g., installing packages).
+- Best Practice: Combine commands with && to reduce number of layers.
+---
+- Example:

+        RUN apt-get update && apt-get install -y curl git
+        RUN npm install

+**6. CMD**:
+- Specifies the default command to run when a container starts.
+- CMD can be overridden by docker run <image> <command>
+- Example:

+      CMD ["node", "index.js"]
+---

+**7. EXPOSE**:
+- Documents which ports the container listens on.
+- EXPOSE does not publish the port — use docker run -p to map ports.
+- Example:

+        EXPOSE 3000

+**8. ENV**:
+- Sets environment variables.
+- Keep sensitive data out of Dockerfiles — use secrets or environment variables at runtime.
+---
+- Example:

+        ENV NODE_ENV=production
+        ENV PORT=3000

+**9. ENTRYPOINT**:
+- Defines a command that always runs when the container starts.
+- ENTRYPOINT cannot be overridden as easily, whereas CMD can.
+- Example:

+        ENTRYPOINT ["python3", "app.py"]

+---
+## 2. Image Layering & Caching
+### 2.1 Docker Image LayeringConcept of Layers

+**What are Layers?**

+- Every Docker image is built in layers.
+- Each instruction in a Dockerfile (RUN, COPY, ENV, etc.) creates a read-only layer representing the changes made to the filesystem.
+- These layers are stacked on top of each other when the container starts, plus a read-write layer on top for temporary changes
+---

+**Example Dockerfile:**

+        FROM ubuntu:22.04
+        COPY app/ /app
+        RUN apt-get update && apt-get install -y curl
+        ENV NODE_ENV=production

+**Layer breakdown:**

+- FROM ubuntu:22.04 → Base layer
+- COPY app/ /app → Adds application files
+- RUN apt-get ... → Installs packages
+- ENV NODE_ENV=production → Sets environment variable

+When Docker builds this image, it creates a separate layer for each instruction.

+---
-#### Layer Caching
+### 2.2 Layer Caching

-Docker uses build caching if a layer hasn’t changed since the last build, it reuses the previous layer instead of rebuilding it.

-This significantly speeds up the image-building process.
+Docker uses build caching if a layer hasn’t changed since the last build, it reuses the previous layer instead of rebuilding it.This significantly speeds up the image-building process.

 ### 3. Multi-Stage Builds